-A. Contamination
+10. Contamination

-During slaughter operations, visible fecal material from the digestive tract is the main way that disease-causing bacteria can be spread to the portions of the carcass that are edible (fit to be eaten by humans).
+During slaughter operations, visible fecal material from the digestive tract is the main way that human disease-causing bacteria (i.e., Salmonella and Campylobacter) can be spread to the portions of the carcass that are edible (fit to be eaten by humans).
 Bacteria that can cause human illness are found in the digestive tract and on the skin of birds when the birds come to slaughter.
-To prevent fecal material from spreading to edible portions of the carcasses, special care must be taken during handling and sanitary dressing procedures.
-For these reasons FSIS inspectors enforce a zero tolerance standard for visible fecal material on carcasses before the chiller.
+To prevent fecal material from further spreading on the carcass or to other carcasses on the production line, , special care must be taken during handling, such as sanitary dressing procedures.
+For these reasons FSIS inspectors enforce a zero tolerance standard for visible fecal material on carcasses before the CI station.
 FSIS also requires that the establishment put into place effective sanitary dressing procedures throughout its slaughter process to prevent contamination of carcasses and parts.

-Carcasses that are accidentally contaminated with fecal (or digestive tract) material during slaughter can be reconditioned, if they are reprocessed in a sanitary manner to remove all visible contamination by either online or offline reprocessing procedures.
+Carcasses that are accidentally contaminated with fecal (or digestive tract) material during slaughter can be reprocessed, by using an approved online reprocessing system or offline reprocessing procedures, to remove all visible digestive tract contamination and apply an antimicrobial.

-Note: Carcasses that are excessively contaminated are unwholesome and must be disposed of properly to ensure they are not used as human food.
+NOTE: Carcasses that are excessively contaminated are unwholesome and must be disposed of as inedible to ensure they are not used as human food.

 - Feces identification

-- o Color is yellow to green, brown or white,
+- Color is yellow to green, brown or white;

-- o semi-solid to a paste in consistency, and
+- o semi-solid to a paste in consistency; and

 - o may or may not have plant material.

 - Ingesta identification

-- o Color varies with the diet,
+- Color varies with the diet;

-- o Solid or granular consistency and sometimes has digestive fluids and
+- Solid or granular consistency and sometimes has digestive fluids; and

 - o Identifiable plant material.